Skip to content

 Add Key

-To create a new API key, press the Add Key button located on the top right of the page under the API Keys tab, as shown below:
+To create a new API key, press the Create API Key button located on the top right of the page under the API Keys tab, as shown below:

 add-api-key

-A form window will appear, prompting you to enter an easily identifiable name for your new API Key.
-Ensure there are no spaces in the name, like the following:
+A new page will load with a form, prompting you to enter an easily identifiable name for your new API Key.
+Ensure there are no spaces in the name and click Save.

 Delete Key